bgveenstra/fundamentals/00_chapter/02_lesson.md

-**Welcome to WDI Fundamentals**
+**Welcome to FEWD Fundamentals**

 ---

 #### Units & Lessons

-This ebook has 11 units; each unit contains lessons, [exercises, and assignments](03_lesson.md).
+This ebook is split into units.
+Each unit contains a mixture of lessons and exercises to help you practice new concepts and tools.

 * Every unit has objectives at the beginning.
-This is where we'll share the most important takeaways.

-* Each lesson covers a new topic related to HTML, CSS, JavaScript, or developer tools.
-Lessons are structured with explanations and plenty of examples to help you grasp these new topics.
-In this interactive ebook, we'll review the HTML and CSS concepts you learned during your admissions assignment ([Dash](https://dash.generalassemb.ly/)), and also cover some new ground.

-HTML and CSS lessons include *videos!*

-Coming Soon!
-General Assembly's product team is creating high quality videos for our JavaScript lessons.
+These are the most important takeaways from the unit; pay special attention to these goals as you go through the content.

+* Every unit has a cheatsheet at the end.
+The cheatsheet summarizes important information from the unit, but many developers find it helpful to take their own notes as well.

+* In this interactive ebook, you'll get a deeper understanding of how the web works, explore some tools developers use, and learn fundamentals of three programming languages - HTML, CSS, and JavaScript.
+These are the languages of the web's front end.